scie-nz/aorist/README.md

 [1] (NOTE: in the future we will support filters on constraints, but for now assume that all constraints must hold for all instances).

+Some things to note about this DAG:
+- it includes some superfluous dependencies, such as the one between `DownloadDataFromRemote` and `ReplicatedData`
+- some constraints are purely "cosmetic" -- `DataFromRemoteDownloaded` is really just a wrapper around `DownloadDataFromRemote` that "elevates" it to the root level, so that `UploadDataToLocal` can depend on it.

 ## Programs

 Constraints are satisfiable in two stages: